mizchi/redux-promise-step/README.md

 ## Examples

 Setup store with redux-thunk and redux-promise.
-(I will remove them latter)
+(I will remove these dependencies latter)

 ```js
 /* @flow */